pdemanget/fedora-sshd/README.md

             - "~/.ssh/id_rsa.pub:/root/.ssh/authorized_keys"

 to login

+    cp ~/.ssh/id_rsa.pub authorized_keys
+    sudo chmod 0:0 authorized_keys
     ssh root@127.0.0.1 -p 10322

-NO password should be needed if you have binded the authorized keys to your ad_rsa.pub
+NO password should be needed if you have binded the authorized keys to your id_rsa.pub (small tricks may be needed on authorized_keys files: "chmod 600" fore example)

 python is also available so that we can use ansible.